 So there you have it!
-This basic template can be adapted to virtually any room ad.
+This basic template can be adapted to virtually any room ad and finding a flat to share in Amsterdam.
 I have even used it with success in other cities since then.

 And a final tip: if the room ad is more than a few hours old, you are probably out of luck.
 Be fast!
 Be first!
 Keep refreshing those FB pages.
 It’s soul-destroying stuff, but it will pay off in the end.

 So give it a go.
 In the next part, I’ll be discussing the intricate etiquette of the kijkavond.
-In the meantime, why not share your own experiences below!
+In the meantime, why not share your own experiences on a flat share in Amsterdam below!